HendrikHaase/poe-sniper-1/README.md

 You're all set.
 Enjoy your interrupt free PoE.

-Additionally [here's a modified version of the Lutbot AutoHotkey Macro](https://github.com/thisismydesign/poe-lutbot-ahk) where the 'Paste' option is added allowing you to hotkey sending messages from the clipboard.
+Additionally you can automate pasting the message via [PoE TradeMacro](https://github.com/PoE-TradeMacro/POE-TradeMacro).
+Add the following as a custom macro: `F2::SendInput {Enter}^v{Enter}` as described [here](https://github.com/PoE-TradeMacro/POE-TradeMacro/wiki/Custom-Macros).
+This maps message sending to F2.
 That's right.
 One click to set up a trade.
 It's awesome, I know!

 ## Disclaimer